valderman/haste-compiler/README.md

 Usage
 -----

-To compile your Haskell program to a Javascript ready to be included in a HTML document or run using a command line interpreter:
+To compile your Haskell program to a Javascript blob ready to be included in an HTML document or run using a command line interpreter:

     $ hastec myprog.hs